Juan Sebastián Cabal

-Juan Sebastián Cabal Valdés ([xwan seβasˈtjaŋ kaˈβal]; born 25 April 1986) is a Colombian professional tennis player who is a former world No. 1 in doubles.
-He reached a career-high singles ranking of No. 184 in February 2011, but has achieved most of his success in doubles.
+Juan Sebastián Cabal Valdés ([xwan seβasˈtjaŋ kaˈβal]; born 25 April 1986) is a Colombian former professional tennis player.
+A world No. 1 in doubles, he also reached a career-high singles ranking of No. 184 in February 2011.

-Cabal is a three-time Grand Slam Champion, having won both the Wimbledon Championships and the US Open in 2019 in men's doubles, alongside compatriot Robert Farah, as well as the 2017 Australian Open in mixed doubles with Abigail Spears.
+Cabal is a three-time Grand Slam champion, having won both the 2019 Wimbledon Championships alongside compatriot Robert Farah (the first Hispanic duo to accomplish the feat) and the 2019 US Open, as well as the 2017 Australian Open in mixed doubles with Abigail Spears.
 He also finished runner-up in men's doubles at the 2011 French Open, partnering Eduardo Schwank, and the 2018 Australian Open with Farah.

-Cabal has won 20 doubles titles on the ATP Tour, including two at Masters 1000 level, and became world No. 1 in doubles for the first time on 15 July 2019.
-He has spent a total of 29 weeks at the top of the doubles rankings, and he and Farah were the 2019 ATP Doubles Team of the year.
-Cabal has represented Colombia in the Davis Cup since 2008, as well as at the 2012, 2016 and 2020 Olympic Games.
+Cabal won 20 doubles titles on the ATP Tour, including two at Masters 1000 level, and became world No. 1 in doubles for the first time on 15 July 2019.
+He spent a total of 29 weeks at the top of the doubles rankings, and he and Farah were the 2019 ATP Doubles Team of the year.
+Cabal represented Colombia in the Davis Cup from 2008 to his retirement, as well as at the 2012, 2016 and 2020 Olympic Games.